AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 - Integrate Virus Total API for quick SHA256 resolution when only SHA1 or MD5 is provided
 - Get rid of File Extension matching or make it an option to match file extensions.
 - Get rid of email matching or make it an option to match emails
+- Add feature to add or remove parsed IOC's

 ## Contribution:
 Feel free to fork this repository, create a feature branch, and submit a pull request if you have any enhancements or features to add to this tool.